keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 ## Methodology
 ![subtropical gyre and EDW](https://github.com/keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/blob/main/slide_15_ke_li.png)

 We estimated the heat budget in our domain of analysis.
 In this figure, the <strong>grey contours</strong> indicate the SSH.
-Especially, the <strong>thick green solid contour</strong> is THE SSH of 0.39m, indicating the mean Gulf Stream position.
+Especially, the <strong>thick green solid contour</strong> is the SSH of 0.39m, indicating the mean Gulf Stream position.
 On <strong>purple</strong> is the deepest mixed layer depth in meters.

 We start by the temperature equation: the temperature change of a water mass is the function of the external forcings.
 We integrated this equation over the domain of analysis, and then we multiplied with reference density and the sea-water heat capacity.
 This gives us:
 * the heat content change of a fixed water column, with a depth of 800 meters, is a function of